 Powers & Abilities

 Where Arnim Zola's head should be is located in a device called the ESP Box.
-This device allows him to gain mental control of others, fire mental blasts or even transfer his consciousness into another android body.
+This device allows him to gain mental control of others, fire mental blasts or even transfer his consciousness into another android body if need be.
+His shells are usually not that strong, but fast enough to move in micro-seconds.
+Some of his later suits are more prone for actual combat and can hold their own against Captain America or his allies.

 Arnim Zola regularly has a number of super-powered androids that he can call upon to serve him.